-Edit: since this article was originally written, the UK government announced a three-month extension to the April 2023 deadline.
-The deadline is now July 2023.
+Edit: since this article was originally written, the UK government announced an extension to the April 2023 deadline.
+The deadline is now April 2025.

 You may wonder why, as an Irish firm, we’re writing about changes to the State Pension in the UK.
 But due to the nature of our relationship with and proximity to the UK, it’s more than likely that many of you will have worked and lived there for a time.
 If you haven’t personally, I can almost guarantee you know somebody who has.

 If you or they paid National Insurance whilst living and working there, you may be eligible for some or all of the UK State Pension.

 When the new UK State Pension was introduced in April in 2016, it came with a raft of changes.
 One of these was an adjustment to the requirements needed to receive the maximum State Pension.

 Previously, to receive the maximum pension you had to have 30 “qualifying years”.
 This means at least 30 years in which at least one of the following applied to you: